Whether you are sticking to a diet or trying to watch your carbohydrate intake, it is helpful to know which beer has the least amount of carbs.

 Currently, there are no zero-carb or no-carb beers on the market.
 Bud Light Next will be the first zero-carbohydrate beer when it comes out in 2022.
 Until then, low-carb beers are readily available with many national brands and an increasing number of craft beers coming in under 7g per serving.
 Budweiser Select 55 has the least with only 1.9g.

-Read on for more information about the number of carbohydrates and sugar present in beer, as well as which beers and other alcoholic beverages align with a low-carb diet, such as the keto diet.
+Read on for more information about the number of carbohydrates and sugar present in beer, as well as which beers align with a low-carb diet, such as the keto diet.

 Are any beers zero-carb or no-carb?